How the Mars Exploration Rovers Work

 So if we're so advanced and fancy that we can build extremely complicated robots to Mars, why can't we just send Terry the Astronaut?
 The most important reason is also probably the most obvious: Terry probably just wouldn't make it there.

-That is, only about a third of the missions launched thus far have been "successful," meaning that they've made a trip to Mars intact.
+That is, only about a third of the missions launched thus far have ended in "success," meaning that they've made a trip to Mars intact.
 While it's easy to be optimistic about the nearly one-third of rovers that have provided us with valuable information, it's not as easy to cheerlead a track record like that when Terry the Astronaut is in the picture.
 Few of us enjoy the odds of dying every three days at work.

 Advertisement